 “For women, we’re often forced to pick a career or motherhood.
 I didn’t have to pick.
 I could have both.
 I could have a career and still be a very engaged mom.”

-Although money wasn’t Suzie’s motivator to become an AD and own her own magazine publication, her financial success enabled something her family lovingly refers to as the “N2 Scholarship.”
+Although money wasn’t Suzie’s motivator to become an AD and own her own publication, her financial success enabled something her family lovingly refers to as the “N2 Scholarship.”
 She was able to send her kids to college (private college, even) debt-free thanks to her income.
 Of course, there are also vacations and lasting memories the family has been able to enjoy because of Suzie’s earnings.

 Mom of three